 This kit sends commands to a circuit board using open and closed circuits, allowing for any object that conducts electricity to be made into a controller.
 You can use bananas, graphite pencil drawings, Play-Doh, and more!

-Stay tuned for more announcements about Makers Day 2019!
 We hope to see you there!
+Thanks for reading!